firephyz/Syms/Readme.md

 Functions are also a struggle, how to implement functions as symbolic manipulations rather than as primitives.

+Obsolete things can be marked with the archaic property to make the compiler issue a warning.

+Compiler to use annotations where necessary to optimize and prove functionality.
+Compiler can output adjusted source with derived types and such (what do functions return, etc.)

 Things without definitions are axioms.

 Every statement (atom or grouping of atoms) can be annotated with